alx-tools/0x15.c/README.md

 Usage `./check_simple_shell.bash`

-##DISCLAIMER
+## DISCLAIMER
-This chekers could be tricked by empty functions, so dont take this checkers as a full prove, but rather a reminder of what you have done and what you haven't.
+This chekers could be tricked by empty functions, so dont take this checkers as a full proof, but rather a reminder of what you have done and what you haven't.